What planning authorities should consider for developments affecting ancient woodland, ancient trees and veteran trees.

 - increasing disturbance to wildlife from additional traffic and visitors

-- increasing light pollution
+- increasing light or air pollution

 - changing the landscape character of the area

-You should ask developers for a tree survey and an ecological survey.
+You should ask developers for a tree survey and an ecological survey, where appropriate.
 The tree survey should be in accordance with guidance in British Standard BS 5837 ‘Trees in relation to demolition, design and development’.
 Ecological surveys should follow guidance approved by the Chartered Institute of Ecology and Environmental Management (CIEEM).

 Mitigation measures will depend on the development but could include:

 - improving the condition of the woodland

 - putting up screening barriers to protect woodland or ancient and veteran trees from dust and pollution